Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Benchmarking Parametric Optimisation on Complex Analytical Functions

 \subsection{Performance Evaluation of \HYGO as parametric optimiser}

 Evaluating the performance of a stochastic optimisation method necessitates rigorous $k$-fold statistical analysis.
 A set of 15 analytical benchmark functions featuring diverse and challenging topologies was used to assess \HYGO’s behaviour.
 To probe scalability, some functions were optimised in low- and high-dimensional variants, resulting in 20 distinct scenarios.
-The study compares classical GA, \HYGO, and CMA-ES (the latter only for high-dimensional cases), with a limit of 5000 function evaluations per run.
+The study compares classical GA, \HYGO, DE, PSO, L-SHADE, and CMA-ES (the last four only for high-dimensional cases), with a limit of 5000 function evaluations per run.
 Each scenario was repeated for 50 independent runs with randomised initialisations, ensuring robust statistical coverage and mitigating initialisation bias.
 Summary results are presented in \autoref{tab:lga_analytical_results}, with function definitions and search domains listed in \autoref{tab:analytical_functions}.

 \HYGO consistently outperforms the classical GA across measured metrics in \autoref{tab:lga_analytical_results}.
 The convergence criterion is strict, demanding identification of the exact global minimum parameter set. \HYGO achieves superior convergence on half of the benchmark functions, often by a substantial margin in the best objective costs.
 Equivalent convergence is observed on eight functions, although four are high-dimensional cases where the probability of exact convergence is extremely low due to the vast discretised search space ($2^{12}$ points per variable in 25 dimensions).
 In these instances, mean best cost offers a more realistic metric of performance, and \HYGO delivers notable improvements.